grantmcdermott/duckreg/README.md

    load this raw dataset into R could cause your whole system to crash.

-[^2]: If we skipped the automatic strategy determination by providing an explict strategy, then the total computation time drops to _less than 1 second_...
+[^2]: If we skipped the automatic strategy determination by providing an explicit strategy, then the total computation time drops to _less than 1 second_...